Farm-rich Salinas exemplifies California’s housing struggles

 "I knew I was never going to be wealthy, but I didn't think it was going to be quite this difficult," Powers said.

-There are mixed reactions in Salinas to Proposition 10, the ballot measure that would scrap a law restricting rent control on single-family homes and properties built after 1995 and open the door for new local rules about how much landlords can increase rents.
+There is mixed reaction to Proposition 10, the ballot measure that would scrap a law restricting rent control on single-family homes and properties built after 1995 and open the door for new local rules about how much landlords can increase rents.

-Democrat Anna Caballero, who represents Salinas in the state Assembly, opposes the measure but said she understands why the city's angry residents support it.
+Democrat Anna Caballero, who represents Salinas in the state Assembly, opposes the measure but said she understands why the residents support it.

 Interviews with roughly two dozen Salinas residents reveal a general belief that local, state and national politicians lack a grip on the reality of the region's housing crisis.
 Few said it would motivate them to vote for a different party, instead calling it one of many issues that revealed a need for fresh voices.

-Purnell's center is in east Salinas, a neighborhood of tightly packed, ranch-style homes.
-Cars overflow driveways and spread onto lawns, while garages brim with boxes that can't fit in cramped living areas.

-Across town, three generations and 15 members of the Nunez family are jammed into a four-bedroom home.
-The patriarch, Jose Nunez, worked two jobs to afford the property in the 1980s.

-Nunez and his wife share the home with three of their six children and their spouses and seven grandchildren.
+The Nunez family has three generations and 15 members jammed into a four-bedroom home.
+Jose Nunez and his wife live with three of their six children and their spouses and seven grandchildren.
 Each family has a bedroom.

 Nunez didn't expect his children to be back at home but wouldn't turn them away when two lost their houses to foreclosure.
-His son Miguel now is struggling to find an affordable house for his family that won't require them to live paycheck to paycheck or restrict themselves from "outings, from wants from the baby, from vacations," Miguel's wife, Sasha, said.
+His son Miguel now struggles to find an affordable house for his family that won't require them to live paycheck to paycheck, said Miguel's wife, Sasha.

-"You get comfortable and you're happy here," she said one evening while feeding their nearly 2-year-old son in the noisy, bustling kitchen.
+"You get comfortable and you're happy here," she said.
 "But there's nothing like having your own place."

-One of Nunez's daughters, Araceli, also lives there with her husband and three children while they expand their small house down the street to fit their growing family.
-Buying a bigger home is too expensive, she said.

-So her family of five shares a bedroom stuffed with two queen beds, a television and makeshift dressers for clothes that won't fit in the closet.
-A wooden chest for her infant son's clothes sits in the hallway.

-Salinas soon hopes to build more than 10,000 homes on the northeast edge of town now covered by fields.
-Repurposing farmland, which abuts many neighborhoods, is seen as the best option for finding new space even as it takes away part of the city's lifeblood.
+Salinas soon hopes to build more than 10,000 homes on an edge of town covered by fields.
+Repurposing farmland is seen as the best option for finding space though it takes away part of the city's lifeblood.

-Still, some are concerned it won't be enough.
-A plan to bring commuter rail from the heart of Silicon Valley into Salinas could make the new homes a cheaper alternative for tech workers priced out of neighborhoods closer to work.
+Some are concerned it won't be enough.
+A plan to bring commuter rail from Silicon Valley to Salinas could make the new homes a cheaper alternative for tech workers.

 "We have an insatiable need for housing," City Councilman Scott Davis said.
 "No matter how much housing we build, we'll never have enough."